OMENScan/Auto4n6/README.md

 <a href=https://github.com/OMENScan/AChoirX/tree/master/ToolsBuiltWithAChoirX/Win-VoLoki>an automated Memory analysis tool</a> tying
 <a href=https://www.volatilityfoundation.org/3> volatility</a> to
 <a href=https://github.com/Neo23x0/Loki>LOKI</a>, or an
-<a href=https://github.com/OMENScan/AChoirX/blob/master/Scripts/PlasoX.ACQ>automated Timeliner tool that runs Plaso</a>
+<a href=https://github.com/OMENScan/AChoirX/blob/master/Scripts/PlasoX.ACQ>automated Timeliner tool that runs
-against a triage collection, I began to see that a completely automated and flexible forensic pipeline was possible.
+<a href=https://github.com/log2timeline/plaso> Plaso</a> against a triage collection, I began to see that a completely automated and flexible forensic pipeline was possible.

 This has brought me to this project: Auto4n6.